githubteacher/gh-devs-part1-aug/githubteacher-bio.md

 ### GitHubTeacher Bio

-- works in San Francisco
+- works remote for a company in San Francisco
 - lives in NC
 - loves to garden
 - loves trains